 Step 2: The small picture: Context

 A short outline of the next meso-cycle.
-(English Year 7 – the meso-cycle is 10 lessons over two weeks, I have middle to lower prior attainment groups from a variety of feeder schools.
-Unsurprisingly, this meso-cycle is about context.
-The long running sectarian Syrian civil war and a little about author Gill Lewis and illustrator Jo Weaver.
+(English Year 7 – the meso-cycle is 10 lessons over two weeks.
+Context – middle to lower prior attainment group from a variety of feeder schools with a number of students with SEND and in class support.
+Unsurprisingly, this meso-cycle is about the text context.
+Backlground to the long running sectarian Syrian civil war and a little about author Gill Lewis and illustrator Jo Weaver.

 Step 3: An introduction to classroom.remembermore.app – tag context

 I find quizzing an effective approach to substantive content (and sooner rather than later – vocabulary).
 After hot-footing it up, down or over to the new classroom and switching users – in less time then it takes Usain Bolt to run 100m, I have three question (1-15) prompts and answers displayed on the board.

 Click CRM bookmark and then “A Story Like the Wind,” deck.

 Select tags # context, number of questions (3), countdown (5 mins), Begin.

 Answers – reveal on a click or ‘Reveal all.’, a photo of young Syrian boy playing the violin, Jo Weaver.
 Approximately half.

 With the students focused, independently working, it is almost silent.
 I use this opportunity to take the register and set up the transition activity to the lesson.

 With a multiple introductions and almost daily use of the routine, I have record the steps I take here.

 New for this year – when introducing the routine, I selected a very tight tag (Context – 16 cards) and just three questions.
 I introduced the routine and I then repeated it.